-It’s not necessarily bad to wear it every day but it is highly recommended that you skip a day in between wears in order to give the elastic a chance to shrink back to normal.
-Again, activity and environment during wear matters.
+It's not necessarily bad to wear the same bra every day, but it is highly recommended that you skip a day in between wears in order to give the elastic a chance to shrink back to normal.
+Again, your activity level and environment during wear matters.

 Did you have to run down the street to catch the bus on a 90-degree day?
 Do you work in a sweltering kitchen?
 Consider giving it a wash before you wear it again.
 Your bra and your skin will thank you.

 Yes!
 Soaking and hand washing your bras is one the best and easiest ways to clean them without compromising the delicate fabrics.
 Simply fill your sink or a small tub with lukewarm water, add detergent and let it soak for about 20 minutes.
 Heavily soiled items like sports bras can withstand longer soaking, and can even be soaked overnight.